Missouri Tigers: Harpo's goal post tradition

 Since 1971, there has been no doubt about the destination of the goal posts any time they have been torn down following a home football game.
 1971 marked the first year in which the goal posts ended up at Harpo's Bar and Grill at 29 S. Tenth Street in Columbia.
 Although no concrete reasoning is known behind the tradition, it is suggested that Harpo's became the destination because of its popularity among alumni returning to Columbia on game days and because the restaurant is one of the few places that had remained under consistent ownership without any name changes, so alumni and students all easily identify with the establishment.
 Following the 2005 season, removable goal posts were installed, which are lowered at the close of each home game.

 In 2010 the goal post tradition was revived following the victory against BCS #1 ranked Oklahoma.
 Thousands of fans began to swarm the field before the final play had even ended.
 Although there were event staff and highway patrol encircling the field, security was unable to prevent fans from storming the field and removing the north end zone goal post from the stadium.

 Alma mater

 The Alma Mater for the University of Missouri is Old Missouri.
 It was written in 1895 and is sung to the tune of Annie Lisle and has two verses.
 Before and after athletic events, sometimes only the first verse is used.
 The first and second verses are more commonly sung at student orientation and at commencement/graduation ceremonies.
 Both verses are followed by the chorus.

 M-I-Z Z-O-U Chant

 The M-I-Z / Z-O-U chant is the official call-and-response cheer of the University of Missouri (commonly known as Mizzou).
-It is one of the university's most recognizable traditions, serving as a unifying rally cry among students, alumni, and fans.
+It is one of the university's traditions, serving as a rally cry among students, alumni, and fans.